-The interactive display on the front of the N1 Vision indicates which features are in operation.
-You'll know at-a-glance whether your N1 Vision is connected to the Internet.
-This feature eliminates the need for advanced software and status-monitoring procedures typically needed through the use of a computer.
+Lighted LEDs on the front of the Router indicate which functions are in operation.
+You'll know at-a-glance whether your Router is connected to the Internet.
+This feature eliminates the need for advanced software and status-monitoring procedures.